Greece in the Eurovision Song Contest 2008: At Eurovision

 The Eurovision Song Contest 2008 took place at the Belgrade Arena in Belgrade, Serbia.
 It consisted of two semi-finals held on 20 and 22 May, respectively, and the grand final on 24 May 2008.
 Although Greece had been granted a spot in the 2008 final because of its seventh-place finish at the Eurovision Song Contest 2007, it had to compete in a semi-final for the first time since 2004 because of new rules put into effect by the European Broadcasting Union (EBU).
 In previous years, countries that received a top 10 placing were automatically granted a spot in the next year's final without having to compete in a semi-final, but for 2008, the EBU changed the automatic qualification regulations so that all countries except the "Big 4" (France, Germany, Spain, and the United Kingdom) and host country, would have to pass through one of two semi-finals.
 The EBU split up countries with a friendly voting history into separate semi-finals, to give a better chance for other countries to win.
 Greece and Cyprus had often been accused of favoring each other, with each awarding the other the maximum number of points (twelve) at the previous contest.
-On 28 January 2008, the EBU held a special draw which determined that Greece would be in Semi-final 1 held on 20 May 2008 in Belgrade, Serbia; Cyprus was subsequently placed in the second semi-final.
+On 28 January 2008, the EBU held a special draw which determined that Greece would be in Semi-final 1 held on 20 May 2008 in Belgrade; Cyprus was subsequently placed in the second semi-final.

-The Maggira Sisters were the commentators for both the semi-final and final while Alexis Kostalas was the Greek jury spokesperson.
+ERT appointed Maggira Sisters as the commentators for both the semi-final and final, and Alexis Kostalas as its spokesperson to announce the Greek voting results.